gvwilson/thirdbit/src/fiction/leaderboard/index.md

 but I'd seen bullshit like it a hundred times before.
 "It's not reliable."

-"But look at their research,"
+"But look at the research,"
 Unigwe insisted,
-clearly no longer used to people telling him he was wrong.
+clearly not used to people telling him he was wrong.
 "In cases where there was no contract—"

 "Contracts don't matter.
 If whoever you give it to thinks they're supposed to give it back, it counts as your money.
-Even if they're planning to steal it.
 With respect,
 M'sieur Unigwe,
 people have been trying tricks like this for years.
-None of them work."
+They don't work."

 Unigwe's jaw set.
 "That is defeatist," he snapped.